rixx/books.rixx.de/src/reviews/katherine-addison/the-goblin-emperor.md

     id: '1279528605970825223'
     in_reply_to: '1279528292559831041'
     text: '29/ The Goblin Emperor by Katherine Addison.
 Fun, well-written Fantasy with strong characters and actual development.
-A bit predictable maybe, but the setting and writing make up for it.
+A bit predictable, but the setting and writing make up for it.

       https://books.rixx.de/reviews/2020/the-goblin-emperor/'
 ---

 Fun, well-written Fantasy with very strong characters and great character development.
-Bit predictable, maybe, and a fairly large cast, but still a good read – and that's saying something for a novel that may be Fantasy, but has not the least bit adventure in it, instead going for ALL the politics.
+Bit predictable, and a fairly large cast, but still a good read – and that's saying something for a novel that may be Fantasy, but has not the least bit adventure in it, instead going for ALL the politics.

 What I liked best about this book is how everybody in there is a *person*.
 Not necessarily a good person, oh no!
-But there are good people, and there are people who try to be good, and people who maybe occasionally try to be good but mostly try to be powerful – but they are all very much themselves and you won't get them confused with each other even if the names don't stick.
+But there are good people, and there are people who try to be good, and people who occasionally try to be good but mostly try to be powerful – but they are all very much themselves and you won't get them confused with each other even if the names don't stick.